lubranoa/CS493-Portfolio-Project/README.md

    - Deploy a simple web page using GCP's App Engine for users to create an account and log in via Auth0, copy their current JWT token, and use it as a Bearer token to access the API using Postman.
    - Must have three entities, Users, one User-dependent, and one User-independent.
 The two non-User entities must be dependent on each other in some way.
    - Have CRUD operations for each of the non-User entities.
 Each operation for the User-dependent entity must be protected and require a valid JWT token corresponding to the relevant User.
-   - Deletions of any non-User entities that have dependencies with another non-User entity must be resolved.
+   - Deletions of any non-User entities that have dependencies with another non-User entity must be handled properly.
    - All endpoints must adhere to RESTful standards.
    - Must use GCP's Datastore NoSQL database to store User, Boat, and Load records.
    - No input-validation is required.
 Graders followed the guidelines written in the specifications document for any values sent to the API.